stanus74/home-assistant-saj-h2-modbus/README.md

 ## Configuration

-1. Navigate to the "Integrations" page in your configuration, then click "Add Integration" and select "SAJ H2 Modbus."
+1. Navigate to the "Integrations" page in your configuration, then click "Add Integration and select "SAJ H2 Modbus."
 2. Enter the IP Address and Interval